Hunt the mighty African elephant in South Africa on a fully inclusive ten day package.

 The success rate on the trophies is close to 100%.
 If, however, you do not take one of the trophies which is included in the package, 90% of the list price of the trophy is deducted from your hunting safari price.
 A deposit of 20% is payable upon booking your hunting package.
 The balance is payable upon completion of the safari.

-If your flight arrives after 1pm, we suggest that you overnight at the Lombardy Hotel on the day of arrival and start the safari on the following day.
-A cost of $200 per person includes accommodation, meals and a transfer to the hotel from OR Tambo International Airport in Johannesburg.
+If your flight arrives after 13:00, we suggest that you overnight at the Castello di Monte Guest House on the day of arrival and start the safari on the following day.
+A cost of $180 per person includes accommodation, meals and a transfer to the hotel from OR Tambo International Airport in Johannesburg.
 If you do not wish to bring your own rifles, you are welcome to hunt with one of the rifles of your professional hunter.
 The only cost involved is the replacement of ammunition (About $100).

-The hunting areas range in size from 3 000 to 18 000 acres and all provide an exceptional hunting experience.
+The hunting areas in the lowveld range in size from 650 - 2 900 hectares (1 600 - 7 200 acres) and all provide an exceptional hunting experience.
 Our primary focus is ensuring that you take the trophies which are included in your safari.
 We make a determination on which camp to use based on current conditions prior to the starting date of your safari.
 Our success rate is very close to 100%.

-In all cases the camps and lodges we use are luxurious with en-suite bathrooms, electricity, stylish decoration and sumptuous food - places where even a lady would feel at home and comfortable.
+In all cases the camps and lodges we use are luxurious with en suite bathrooms, electricity, stylish decoration and sumptuous food - places where families acting as observers would also feel at home and comfortable.
 Each of the camps and lodges we use feature on our website in the areas and camps section.
 We can provide an extensive list of references in your area who have hunted with us and who can bear testimony to the quality of accommodation.

 The method of hunting employed depends on the preference of the client and can consist of either walking and stalking or hunting from blinds or special vantage points from which we glass and ambush animals.
 The option of hunting from one of our well-equipped vehicles is also available should you have any medical problems, or are limited by not being able to walk long distances.
 Your Professional Hunter will discuss these options with you after arrival.
 All of these options are always available.
 It is not necessary to let us know which method you prefer prior to your arrival.